autodesk-cloud/ochopod/README.md

 quick PaaS on top of [**Kubernetes**](https://github.com/GoogleCloudPlatform/kubernetes) including a full toolkit, a cool web-shell and more !

+### Your base image

+In case you had not noticed you can build this repo as a Docker image !
+This will give you a basic Ubuntu container that includes our code, Python 2.7 and the handy supervisor package.

 ### Documentation

 You can [**peruse our online documentation**](http://autodesk-cloud.github.io/ochopod/) for examples, design notes,